CianciarusoCataldo/modular-app/README.md

 ---

-An optimized and ready to use React app, a standard template for most projects.
+An optimized and ready to use React app, a standard template for every projects.
 Internally, use [modular-ui](https://github.com/CianciarusoCataldo/modular-ui) library for UI components (I maintain it too, check it out !).
 A production ready version of the standard app can be found at https://cianciarusocataldo.github.io/modular-app/

 Build your Web app from here !